Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Proof of Theorem

-In order to construct $\rhooo_{s,r}$, we use the techniques introduced in a recent paper~\cite{BG} by Barashkov and Gubinelli, where the partition functions of the $\Phi^4_{2}$- and $\Phi^4_3$-measures were analyzed by way of variational formulas.
-In particular, we show that the measures $\rhooo_{s,r}$ are still absolutely continuous with respect to the underlying Gaussian measure.\footnote{In order to avoid an issue at the zeroth frequency, we need to make a modification to the renormalized energy $\HH_{s, N}(\vec{u})$.
-This leads to a slightly different weighted Gaussian measure.
-See~\eqref{Es}, \eqref{K1}, and~\eqref{K0} below.} One technical issue with the construction of $\rhooo_{s,r}$ is that it is not clear whether the term $\int (D^s u)^2 u^2$ is good enough to control the large-scale behavior (= low frequency part) of $u$.
+One technical issue with the construction of $\rhooo_{s,r}$ is that it is not clear whether the term $\int (D^s u)^2 u^2$ is good enough to control the large-scale behavior (= low frequency part) of $u$.
 In the following, we circumvent this problem by introducing a new renormalized energy $E_{s, N}(\vec u)$ in \eqref{Es} by adding the energy $E_N(\vec u)$ in \eqref{E2} (plus an extra term controlling the zeroth Fourier coefficient of $u$) to the renormalized energy $\HH_{s,N}(\vec{u})$ in \eqref{H3}.
 This allows us to use the potential energy term~$\frac 14 \int u_N^4$ in \eqref{E2} to get rid of the need of the energy cutoff $\textbf{1}_{\{E_N(\vec{u}) \leq r\}}$.
 The effect is to change the underlying Gaussian measure $\muu_s$ to a different Gaussian measure $\nuu_s$, which will be shown to be equivalent to $\muu_s$ by Kakutani's theorem.
 See Lemma \ref{LEM:equiv} below.
-The measures that we construct are simple yet interesting examples of measures that require only Wick renormalization but for which Nelson's construction fails.

 \noi $\bullet$ {\bf Problem (ii): Energy estimate.} In the two-dimensional case \cite{OTz3}, it was not possible to establish an energy estimate of the form \eqref{A2}.
 Instead, it was shown that

 \noi for a suitable renormalized energy.
 Here, $F(\vec{u})$ denotes complicated expressions that contain high regularity information on $\vec{u}$ such as the $\vec{W}^{\s,\infty}$-norm as well as the renormalized second power $\int_{\T^2} \DD $.
 As mentioned above, all but two factors need to be placed in the weaker $H^1$-norm so that $F(\vec{u})$ is at most quadratic in $\vec{u}$, which implies that $F(\vec{u}) \in \mathcal{H}_2$.
 This allows us to obtain the right growth bound of the form \eqref{measure_diffeqn} after applying the Wiener chaos estimate (Lemma \ref{LEM:hyp}).
 Here, it is crucial to study the energy estimate \eqref{Nest1} at time $t=0$ to exploit the Gaussian initial data in in \eqref{series}.
 In \cite{OTz3}, the energy estimate~\eqref{Nest1} involved a delicate quadrilinear Littlewood-Paley expansion balancing the interplay between the energy conservation and the higher order regularity.
 As pointed out in \cite{OTz3}, the estimate of the form \eqref{Nest1} fails for the three-dimensional case.